FacilityApi/FacilityCSharp/docs/Facility.Core.Http/HttpContentSerializer/IsSupportedMediaType.md

 # HttpContentSerializer.IsSupportedMediaType method

-Determines if the specified media type is supported.
+Determines if the specified media type can be read by this serializer.

 ```csharp
 public bool IsSupportedMediaType(string mediaType)